-Why Colin Cowherd Still Would Pick Patriots Over Ravens In Playoffs
+NESN

 ” … This year, they look even less like a Super Bowl team.
 Gronk’s retired.
 Now Brady’s older.
 They still have no vertical passing threat.
 They still don’t have an elite pass-rusher.
 They barely even acknowledge the tight end position.
 Their first-round draft pick hasn’t played a look.
 And they lost their left tackle and their center — the two most important positions on the offensive line. … They’re also on their third kicker of the year. … But come January in Foxborough, Baltimore in New England, who ya got?
 Probably take New England.”

-That “my kinda quarterback” line was a bit cringe-worthy, but Cowerd nevertheless displayed far more reason and objectivity than his hyperbole-prone peers.
+That “my kinda quarterback” line was a bit cringe-worthy, but Cowherd nevertheless displayed far more reason and objectivity than his hyperbole-prone peers.

 Thumbnail photo via Douglas DeFelice/USA TODAY Sports Images